 Which Means Floating Floors are Usually Cheaper to Install, Too

 While it won’t approach the cost to install hardwood floors (or even the cost to replace carpet with hardwood), the cost to install vinyl plank flooring using is going to be higher if you opt for a glue-down method.
 It takes longer, it’s messier, it’s more labor-intensive, and it requires more expertise.

 Floating Vinyl Plank Is Also Way Easier to Replace

 Since floating vinyl flooring isn’t directly attached to the subfloor, if a plank gets damaged, you can replace it without much fuss.
 You might have to remove a number of planks in the process, but it’s a heck of a lot easier than lifting glued-down vinyl planks.

 So unless you’re opting for something like magnetic flooring, floating setups are definitely the way to go if you see yourself replacing your floors with anything approaching regularity.

 It’s hard to classify LVP as eco-friendly flooring, given that it’s made of plastic.
 And while some LVP brands are recyclable and use production processes that are more environmentally friendly, options like hemp flooring or sustainable wood flooring are probably a better call if you want something green.

 That said: the other problem with vinyl flooring has to do with VOCs—volatile organic compounds.
-These harmful chemicals are sometimes emitted by man-made materials (like vinyl and adhesives).
+These harmful chemicals are sometimes emitted by man-made materials (like vinyl flooring and pressure sensitive adhesives).
 So: even if you buy low-VOC vinyl flooring, how do you install it without using harmful adhesives?
 By floating it, of course!